Files / South Africa

 Document Introduction

-The report focuses on the core regions and dynamics of Russia's security operations in Africa, noting that the Central African Republic, Libya, and Mali remain the countries with the largest Russian deployments by the end of 2024, while countries such as Burkina Faso and Niger have also welcomed small Russian contingents since mid-2023.
+The report focuses on the core areas and dynamics of Russia's security operations in Africa, noting that the Central African Republic, Libya, and Mali remain the countries with the largest Russian deployments by the end of 2024, while Burkina Faso, Niger, and others have seen small Russian contingents since mid-2023.
 These deployments not only leverage historical ties from the Cold War era but also exploit the vulnerabilities and ambitions of specific national leaders.
-By stoking dissatisfaction with Western powers and UN peacekeeping operations and employing scorched-earth tactics, they provide support to the relevant regimes.
-While some areas have achieved territorial recovery, this has been accompanied by various human rights violations.
+By stoking dissatisfaction with Western powers and UN peacekeeping operations and employing scorched-earth tactics, they provide support to relevant regimes.
+Although territorial recovery has been achieved in some areas, it has been accompanied by various human rights violations.

-In terms of operational models, the Africa Corps' actions actually involve participation by Russian state personnel, various private military companies, and former Wagner personnel.
-Simultaneously, Russia actively seeks military base agreements in Africa (e.g., in Sudan) and circumvents sanctions by extracting African resources such as gold to fund its military operations in Ukraine.
+In terms of operational models, the Africa Corps's actions involve actual participation by Russian state personnel, various private military companies, and former Wagner personnel.
+Simultaneously, Russia actively seeks military base agreements in Africa (e.g., in Sudan) and evades sanctions by extracting African resources such as gold to fund its military operations in Ukraine.
 To counterbalance Russia, Ukraine has attempted to challenge Russian influence in countries like Sudan and Mali, actions that have provoked dissatisfaction in some West African nations and led to diplomatic ruptures.

-The report also systematically outlines key policy issues facing the U.S. Congress.
-These include the effectiveness of oversight mechanisms for Russian-related activities and U.S. responses, the implementation effectiveness and adjustment needs of existing sanctions policies, the setting of conditions for aid to relevant African countries, the feasibility of providing alternative security options, and the challenges to the U.S. diplomatic narrative in the context of strategic competition.
-The data and analysis are based on U.S. government statements, news reports, and integrated assessments by the Congressional Research Service (CRS), providing an authoritative reference for understanding the restructuring of Russia's security strategy in Africa and its regional and global impacts.
+The report also systematically outlines key policy issues facing the U.S. Congress, including the effectiveness of oversight mechanisms regarding Russia's related actions and U.S. countermeasures, the implementation effectiveness and adjustment needs of existing sanctions policies, the setting of conditions for aid to relevant African countries, the feasibility of providing alternative security options, and the challenges to the U.S. diplomatic narrative in the context of strategic competition.
+Data and analysis are based on U.S. government statements, news reports, and integrated assessments by the Congressional Research Service (CRS), providing authoritative reference for understanding the restructuring of Russia's security strategy in Africa and its regional and global impacts.